Door handles and knobs: latest designs for quick home updates

-Practical architectural ironmongery to give an aesthetic refresh to your interiors: we select the best architectural, design-led door handles, pulls and knobs for a quick update of your domestic space.
+Practical architectural ironmongery and functional door handles to give an aesthetic refresh to your interiors: we select the best architectural, design-led door handles, pulls and knobs for a quick update of your domestic space.

 Milano by Antonio Citterio for Olivari

-Italian company Olivari perfected the door handle craft and design over a century of creative experimentation, in collaboration with some of the greatest minds of design.
+Italian company Olivari perfected door handle craft and design during a century of creative experimentation, in collaboration with some of the greatest minds in design.
 Its latest collection is inspired by an imaginary journey from Milan to Lugano, in collaboration with modern masters such as Antonio Citterio and Carlo Colombo.
-Citterio, whose door handle design embodies the spirit of Italy’s design capital, created an understated and timeless handle, created as an evergreen addition to the home that celebrates Milan and its discreet creative force.
+Citterio, whose door handle is named after Italy’s design capital, created an understated and timeless piece, an evergreen addition to the home that celebrates Milan and its discreet creative force.

 Clémence by Pierre Daems for Maison Vervloet

 Based in Molenbeek, Brussels, Maison Vervloet has been making decorative hardware since 1905.
-Their door handles have been designed in collaboration with some of today’s most respected creators, from India Mahdavi to Glenn Sestig and Charles Zana.
-Its latest collection sees the essence of Pierre Daems’work being scaled back to the small forms of a door handle: the Belgian interior designer’s signature sinuous lines are replicated on the hardware, whose composition of straight and curved lines is inspired by Art Deco.
+Its door handles have been designed in collaboration with some of today’s most respected creators, from India Mahdavi to Glenn Sestig and Charles Zana.
+Its latest collection sees the essence of Pierre Daems’ work being scaled back to the small forms of a door handle: the Belgian interior designer’s signature sinuous lines are replicated on the hardware, which nods to an art deco inspiration.
 Photography: Backflash Studio

 Note Design Studio for Haven